19hours/sg-statutes/Acts/Immigration Act.md

 (i) any person who applies for or has been issued with a permit or pass;

-(ii) any person suspected or have been convicted of an offence under section 5, 6(1), 15 or 36 or the regulations; or
+(ii) any person suspected or have been convicted of an offence under section 5, 6(1), 15 or 36 or the regulations;

+[Act 6 of 2018 wef 01/04/2018]

 (iii) any prohibited immigrant;

+(iv) any person (other than a citizen of Singapore) who transits through Singapore; or

+[Act 6 of 2018 wef 01/04/2018]

+(v) any applicant for, or holder of, a Singapore visa;

+[Act 6 of 2018 wef 01/04/2018]

 (h) governing the procedure to be followed and the fees and costs to be paid on any appeal;